 Public access to the EMUA could be restricted an estimated eight weeks per year, for the four two-week major training events per year, based on the MIRC range training plan.
+In addition, development of the proposed live-fire ranges would increase the restrictions.
 In recent history, the entire EMUA has been closed to the public for Tandem Thrust exercises (Joint U.S. and Australian forces) that occurred in March 15-April 4 1999 and April 14, to May 5, 2003.
-Portions of the EMUA have been restricted for Millennium Edge, a few cargo drop exercises, TriCab and the 1996 Operation Pacific Heaven (DoD Public Military Affairs 2009).
+Portions of the EMUA have been restricted for Millennium Edge, a few cargo drop exercises, TriCab and the 1996 Operation Pacific Heaven (DoD Political Military Affairs 2009).